Rochester Institute of Technology Housing Operations Terms & Conditions of RIT Housing, Dining, and Dining Debit Plans 2013–2014

 All residents of an apartment, room, or suite will be charged a special cleaning, if any type of animal is found to have resided in the unit for any amount of time.
 A second violation will result in removal from RIT housing (see section 9.09).

-6 Meal and Debit Plans
+6 Dining and Dining Debit Plans

 6.01 General Terms and Conditions